y330/Java-GPT-vaadin-essay-writer/README.md

 1. essaybot creates a new prompt from \[first few sentences of essay, last few sentences of essay\]
 2. gpt-3 sends a response
 3. essay = original prompt + response. repeat steps 1,2 n times using the new essay, where n is the number of paragraphs the user requested
-Otherwise unacheivable using gpt-3 regulary as it exceeds the max token amount.
+Otherwise unacheivable using gpt-3 regularly as it exceeds the max token amount.
 Additionally, it keeps the context of the essay throughout the whole process.

 ## Project structure